HeylelOS/hex/docs/library/log.md

 - error
 If `log.level` is specified and is a valid level, it specified the minimum level for which the printed messages won't be discarded.
-By default, and if `log.level` is not specified, expands to `warning`.
+By default, and if `log.level` is not specified, the level is set to `notice`.

 ### log.debug (message...)